Chairman of the Board and Chief Executive Officer | Read more

 Prior to joining Henry Schein, Mr. Breslawski was a certified public accountant at the national professional services firm BDO Seidman, LLP.
 He received his degree in accounting from St. John's University.

-She is a current member of the board of directors of Carrols Restaurant Group, Inc. and a former member of the board of directors of the Vitamin Shoppe, Inc.
+She is a former member of the board of directors of Vitamin Shoppe, Inc.

 Ms. Derby received a B.A. in general studies with a concentration in economics from Harvard University and received an MBA and law degree from the University of Notre Dame.